LDPC Codes with Local and Global Decoding: Decoding Analysis

-\begin{remark} Although $x_l$ and $y_l$ in \eqref{eq:2D DE1}-\eqref{eq:2D DE2} seem symmetric to each other, it is not necessarily true since we allow variable nodes to have joint degrees $0$ ($P_0>0$) or $1$ ($\lambda_J(0)>0$), while their local degrees are forced to be greater then $1$.
-This asymmetry has a crucial effect on the global decoding process which is explained and detailed in Section~\ref{sub:Threshold}. \end{remark}
+\begin{remark} Although $x_l$ and $y_l$ in \eqref{eq:2D DE1}-\eqref{eq:2D DE2} seem symmetric to each other, it is not necessarily true since we allow variable nodes to have joint degrees $0$ ($P_0>0$) or $1$ ($\lambda_J(0)>0$), while their local degrees are forced to be strictly greater then $1$.
+This asymmetry has a crucial effect on the global decoding process which is explained and detailed in Section~\ref{sub:Threshold}.
+Symmetry does hold in the special and less interesting case where $\rho_L(\cdot)=\rho_J(\cdot)$ and $\lambda_L(x)=x^{l_L-1},\lambda_J(x)=x^{l_J-1}$, in which case, for every iteration $ l\geq 0 $, $y_l =x_l=\epsilon \lambda(1-\rho(1-x_{l-1})),$ where, $\rho(x)\triangleq\rho_L(x)$, $\lambda(x)\triangleq x^{l_L+l_J-1}$.
+Thus if we use identical degree-distributions for local and joint check nodes and we force all variable nodes to have local and joint regular degrees, then the 2D-DE equations in \eqref{eq:2D DE1}-\eqref{eq:2D DE2} degenerate to the already known 1D-DE equation.
+However, codes falling under this special case are less interesting because they are sub-optimal in their rates and restricted in their thresholds.